Mtnikmaram/rock-scissors-paper/readme.md

 5. Type **git clone**, and then paste the URL copied from GitHub.
 6. Press **enter** and the local clone will be created.

+## Bugs
+* the big bug was the image size and the display in other screen size.
 ## credits
 * The font came from [Google Fonts](https://fonts.google.com/).
 * The icons came from [Font Awesome](https://fontawesome.com/).